Planning-nl/vugel-docs/docs/README.md

 > Notice that if the clipping region expands the actual texture source's bounds, they are capped on those bounds.

 > Clipping coordinates are `pixel-ratio` dependent.
-This means that you must divide the clipping region values by the
-> pixel-ratio to get the same texture clipping area.

 ## Clipping
 The `clipping` property results in the same effect as `overflow:hidden` in CSS.